featheredtoast/auto-reloaded-repl/README.md

 ## Rationale

+I wanted to watch for source changes directly in my component, without spinning up a separate repl.

 `tools.namespace.repl` provides ways of hot-reloading.
 However, doing so programmatically leads to very strange issues, if not reset from a running repl.
 They work differently, which is a bit of a surprise.
 The issue comes down to this error:

 `IllegalStateException("Can't change/establish root binding of: *ns* with set")`